brylee008/ABOUT-ME-D-/README.md

 Here's my answer to this:

-If I could track one metric, it would be the expected uplift I create in other people’s lives per interaction—call it
+If I could track one metric, it would be the expected uplift I create in other people’s lives per interaction....call it

 𝐸[ Δ𝑉 ∣ interaction],